mkarroqe/CS1134/README.md

-# CS1134
+# CS1134: Data Structures and Algorithms
-CS1134 - Data Structures and Algorithms
+Using this repo to post my class notes from lectures and lab notes and solutions.